Divorce Attorney Consultation In Houston, TX

 - How long it takes to get a divorce and when it’s possible to speed up the timeline.

-What Are The Most Common Concerns People Have When They Come To You About An Impending Divorce?
+What Are The Most Common Concerns People Have When They Come To Divorce Lawyers About An Impending Divorce?

-Divorces are stressful, and if you are going through a divorce, you may have many questions and concerns.
+Divorces are stressful, and if you are going through one, you may have many questions and concerns.
 Some of the main things my clients are concerned about in a divorce are their rights.

 This is especially true of men, who assume that the law gives the mother the right to have custody of the children, rather than the father.
 They are often worried about whether they will have to go through the children’s mother to have visitation with their kids.